cloud-ark/kubeprovenance/README.md

 In building this API server we tried several approaches.
 You can read about our experience
 [here](https://medium.com/@cloudark/our-journey-in-building-a-kubernetes-aggregated-api-server-29a4f9c1de22).

+## Status

+Work in Progress.

+Note that currently kubeprovenance uses kube-apiserver-audit.log file included in artifacts/simple-image folder to build provenance information.
+So when you try out kubeprovenance you will get provenance information that is build from this file.
+We are working on changing kubeprovenance's information source from static audit log file to live audit logs that are continuously collected in the cluster.

 ## Try it Out:
-**Steps to Run Kubernetes Local Cluster on a GCE or AWS instance (or any node), configure auditing and running/testing Kubeprovenance aggregated api server** <br/>
+Steps to Run Kubernetes Local Cluster on a GCE or AWS instance (or any node), configure auditing and running/testing Kubeprovenance aggregated api server

 **1. Setting up environment. reference: https://dzone.com/articles/easy-step-by-step-local-kubernetes-source-code-cha** <br/>
 ssh to your VM <br/>